PatrikEigenmann/cpp/README.md

 Review the terms before use.

 # Note from the Developer
-"C Hackers...
+"Old School C Hackers...
 Come out and play!"